Chart Color Schemes

 Osborne ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Osborne's population was found to be predominantly Australian-born, with 82.9% having been born in Australia.
-Citizenship was high at 91.6%, and English was spoken exclusively at home by 92.0%.
-Christianity was the predominant religion, practiced by 42.5% of Osborne residents.
+Osborne's population shows low cultural diversity, with 82.9% born in Australia and 91.6% being citizens.
+English is the primary language spoken at home by 92.0%.
+Christianity is the predominant religion, practiced by 42.5% of Osborne residents.

 Frequently Asked Questions - Diversity